yueyu19/yueyu.personal/_projects/invgame.md

 ---
 layout: page
-title: Inverse Learning for Multiplayer Games
+title: Numerical Methods for Inverse Games
 description: Inferring the players' motives from their dicision histories in multiplayer games.
 importance: 1
 category: work